openzeka/openzeka-marc-doc/first_steps.md

 ./BLDC-Tool
 ```
 When you run those commands, an interface will show up to install firmware.
+First, make sure that battery connected to VESC and also VESC connected to the USB Hub.
+In addition check the VESC lights.
+If RED light blinks, your battery level is low.
+We highly recommend that continue this part of the tutorial after your battery is fulled.
+If BLUE light is solid than you are good to go!

+Under **Serial Connection**, you will see the *VESC-ttyACM0*(this your VESC).

 ## Install drivers for VESC
 We will follow [this](https://www.youtube.com/watch?v=fiaiA-o83c4) tutorial on youtube to install VESC.